kazumaxneo/MAG_refinement/README.md

 ## parallel version
 Difference
+Multiple assembler are runned in parallel (default 3 jobs).

 Individual assembler working directories are deleted after copying the final assembly to --refined_bin_dir.

-Flye is run iteratively in both HiFi and CLR modes.
+Flye is iteratively runned in CLR mode when run in HiFi mode are failed.

 Statistics files are saved after all assemblers have finished.